DontTalkJustTravel

 Why the stories persist

-Zona Colonial’s narrow streets, old stone buildings, and low lighting make it easy for imagination to take over—especially after midnight.
+Zona Colonial’s narrow streets, old stone buildings, and low lighting make it easy for imagination to take over—especially after dark.
+Even people who don’t “believe” still admit some corners feel eerie in the best way.

 • Spirits protecting fishermen